arkadianriver/arkadianriver.com/README.md

    a.
 Edit the `_config.yml` file, replacing the values for each key with your info.

    b.
 Add a `_data/tokens.yml` file with your IDs & mail program.
-      See the `_data/tokens-template.ym.` file for example entries.
+      See the `_data/tokens-template.yml.` file for example entries.

    c.
 Add author info for yourself in `_data/authors.yml` as the first
       author entry in the file.

    d.
+Provide your own images.

-Provide your images and continue tweaking to your heart's desire, or not.
+   e.
+Continue tweaking to your heart's desire, or not.

 0. Create your posts: